lino-framework/cg/docs/ac.rst

 .. glossary::

-  Support provider
+  support provider

     A :term:`service provider` who provides :term:`support` to the :term:`end
     users <end user>` of their customer.
 Usually also writes and maintains :term:`end-user documentation`.

-  Product manager
+  product manager

     Finds new business partners.

     Explores the market and formulates strategic choices

-  Application expert
+  application expert

     Centralizes the requirements of all users and negotiates priority conflicts.